-- (a) recognises that effective management of risk is an integral part of good management and vital to the continued growth and success of the Company; - (b) recognises that the Company should implement formal and rigorous processes to independently verify and safeguard the integrity of its corporate reporting;

-- (c) is responsible for the oversight of the risk management and control framework of the Company, including the development of risk profiles as a part of the overall business and strategic planning process; and - (d) has implemented a policy framework to ensure that the risks of the Company and its related bodies corporate are identified, analysed, evaluated, monitored and communicated within the organisation on an on-going basis, and that adequate controls are in place and functioning effectively.
+- (a) recognises that effective management of risk is an integral part of good management and vital to the continued growth and success of the Company; - (b) recognises that the Company should implement formal and rigorous processes to independently verify and safeguard the integrity of its corporate reporting; - (c) is responsible for the oversight of the risk management and control framework of the Company, including the development of risk profiles as a part of the overall business and strategic planning process; and - (d) has implemented a policy framework to ensure that the risks of the Company and its related bodies corporate are identified, analysed, evaluated, monitored and communicated within the organisation on an on-going basis, and that adequate controls are in place and functioning effectively.

-During the year the Audit Committee was comprised of Mr. Mike Stirzaker (Committee Chairman), Mr. Terence Goodlace and Mr. Rob Thomson, all of whom are considered to be independent Directors.
+During the year the Audit Committee was comprised of Mr. Mike Stirzaker (Committee Chairman), Mr. Rob Thomson and Mr. Geoff Hiller (appointed to the Committee on 26 September 2023 and resigned as a Director 10 June 2024) all of whom were considered to be independent Directors.